jonasbn/bash_completion_dzil/README.md

 # Dist::Zilla Bash Completion

-Experimental tab completion for [dzil](http://dzil.org/), the Perl distribution powertool for CPAN distribution.
+Basic tab completion for [dzil](http://dzil.org/), the Perl distribution powertool for CPAN distribution.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Introduction

+The completion implementation requires `dzil` to be installed (of course), it uses `dzil` built-in `commands` command to extract what is available and makes this accessible for tab completion.

+In addition installed Dist::Zilla command plugins are automatically exposed by `dzil` meaning that tab completions are also automatically supported.

 This is based on Dist::Zilla 6.009.